g8os/home/docs/development/qemu.md

     -drive file=vde.qcow2,if=virtio
 ```

-This will launch a shell into the g8os, execute `ip a` to know the ipaddress.
+This will launch a shell into the g8os, execute `ip a` to know the IP address.

 <a id="ping-core0"></a>
 ## Ping the core0